 In fact, it was worse than that.
 Not only was there zero positive response, there was significant negative response.
 A “bad” campaign is one which generates more cost than revenue and we lose money…but a disastrous one poisons the soil for the future as well.
 We lose money and market credibility and future opportunity.
 We suffer brand damage.

-With the benefit of objectivity and hindsight, as I merely observed the marketing campaign from a distance after the event, it seemed pretty obvious that it was never going to work well.
+With the benefit of objectivity and a little experience it seemed pretty obvious that it was never going to work well.
 The key reasons:

 Whether we successfully sell a product or service in a campaign is nowhere near as important as how well we market our brand…our name and reputation.
 Getting a good commercial result matters of course, but the residual impression we leave of the brand is more important if we want to leave the door open to do business at some future point as well.

 Everything we do in our marketing and brand promotion either enhances the brand position, or detracts from it.